 In the past, high levels of inflation have adversely affected the economies and financial markets of some of the countries in which we operate, particularly Argentina and Brazil, and the ability of their governments to create conditions that stimulate or maintain economic growth.
 Moreover, governmental measures to curb inflation and speculation about possible future governmental measures have contributed to the negative economic impact of inflation and have created general economic uncertainty and heightened volatility in the capital markets.
 As part of these measures, governments have at times maintained a restrictive monetary policy and high interest rates that has limited the availability of credit and economic growth.
+In 2023, elevated interest rates in Brazil have contained the rise of inflation, but uncertainty remains as to the continued inflationary pressures resulting from the indirect impacts of conflicts, such as the ongoing wars in Israel and Ukraine, on global supply chains.

-According to the National Consumer Price Index (Índice Nacional de Preços ao Consumidor Amplo), or "IPCA," which is published by the Brazilian Institute for Geography and Statistics (Instituto Brasileiro de Geografia e Estatística), or the "IBGE," Brazilian inflation rates were 5.8%, 10.1% and 4.5% for the years ended as of December 31, 2022, 2021 and 2020, respectively.
+According to the National Consumer Price Index (Índice Nacional de Preços ao Consumidor Amplo), or "IPCA," which is published by the Brazilian Institute for Geography and Statistics (Instituto Brasileiro de Geografia e Estatística), or the "IBGE," Brazilian inflation rates were 4.6%, 5.8% and 10.1% for the years ended as of December 31, 2023, 2022 and 2021, respectively.
 Brazil may experience high levels of inflation in the future and inflationary pressures may lead to the Brazilian government's intervening in the economy and introducing policies that could harm our business and the trading price of our Class A common shares.
 One of the tools used by the Brazilian government to control inflation levels is its monetary policy, specifically relating to interest rates.
 An increase in the interest rate restricts the availability of credit and reduces economic growth, and vice versa.
-During recent years there has been significant volatility in the official Brazilian interest rate, which ranged from 14.25% on December 31, 2015 to 2.00% on August 5, 2020 and to 13.75% on December 31, 2022.
+During recent years there has been significant volatility in the official Brazilian interest rate, which ranged from 14.25% on December 31, 2015 to 2.00% on August 5, 2020.
 This rate is set by the Monetary Policy Committee of the Central Bank (Comité de Política Monetária), or "COPOM."
-On February 5, 2020, the COPOM reduced the SELIC rate to 4.25% and further reduced the rate to 3.75% on March 18, 2020, to 3.00% on June 5, 2020, to 2.25% on June 17, 2020 and to 2.00% on August 5, 2020.
 On March 17, 2021, the COPOM raised the SELIC rate to 2.75% and further raised the SELIC rate to 3.50% on May 5, 2021, to 4.25% on June 16, 2021, to 5.25% on August 4, 2021, to 6.25% on September 22, 2021, to 7.75% on October 27, 2021, to 9.25% on December 8, 2021, to 10.75% on February 2, 2022, to 11.75% on March 16, 2022, to 12.75% on May 4, 2022, to 13.25% on June 15, 2022 and to 13.75% on August 3, 2022.
-As of April 27, 2023, the SELIC rate was 13.75%.
-Conversely, more lenient government and Central Bank policies and interest rate increases have triggered and may continue to trigger increases in inflation and,
+In 2023, COPOM reversed this trend, decreasing the SELIC rate to 13.25% on August 3, 2023, to 12.75% on September 21, 2023, to 12.25% on November 3, 2023, to 11.75% on December 14, 2023, to 11.25% on February 1, 2024 and to 10.75% on March 21, 2024.
+As of April 26, 2024, the SELIC rate was 10.75%.
+Conversely, more lenient government and Central Bank policies and interest rate decreases have triggered and may continue to trigger increases in inflation